 1. Pass the Departmental Qualifying Examination (DQE) before the start of the fifth semester as a doctoral candidate.
 This examination is preliminary to the GBO and its primary purpose is to evaluate the candidate’s suitability for continuing study.

-2. Act as Teaching Assistant to at least two Mechanical Engineering courses.
+2. Act as Teaching Assistant to at least two Mechanical Engineering courses for approximately 10-15 hours per week during the semester.

 3. While a student maintains full-time status (that is, not change to non-resident status), each student must register for and pass these courses: